Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Conclusions Outlook

 \section{\uppercase{Conclusions \& Outlook}}

 In this work, we provided valuable insights into energy-sustainable IoT and claimed it could only be supported by the harmonious coexistence of EP, ET, and EE processes.
-The latter refer respectively to the charging processes exploiting green energy sources, the intentional movement of energy from one device/system to another, and the ability of a device/system/process to perform its intended function with minimal energy.
-We overviewed the main technologies corresponding to these processes, together with use cases, recent advances, challenges, and research directions.
-Specifically, EH technologies based on light, heat, microbial fuel cells, vibration, flow, and RF were discussed within the EP processes.
-In the case of ET, the focus was on RF, inductive/capacitive coupling, laser, and acoustic-based technologies together with energy trading and microgrids.
+These processes refer to charging exploiting green energy sources, the intentional movement of energy from one device/system to another, and the ability of a device/system/process to perform its intended function with minimal energy.
+We overviewed the main technologies corresponding to these processes together with their use cases, recent advances, challenges, and research directions.
+Specifically, EH technologies based on light, heat, MFCs, vibration, flow, and RF were discussed within the EP processes.
+In the case of ET, the focus was on RF, inductive/capacitive coupling, laser, and acoustic-based technologies.
 Meanwhile, in terms of EE support, we focused on technologies enabling low-power communication, namely BC, metasurface-aided communication, radio stripes, and WuR, and also ML approaches aiming to reduce the EC burden of application tasks at the device/edge/network side.
 In general, the appropriateness of a specific technology/technique depends on the characteristics and performance requirements of the target application, and increasingly on their sustainability support level.
 This may be assessed by considering proper performance metrics.
 Indeed, we discussed relevant performance metrics to assess energy-sustainability potential and listed some relevant target values for specific technologies in the next generation of wireless systems.
+Moreover, we discussed protocol, integration, and implementation issues at the technology and system level.

-Table~\ref{challengeTable} compiles a summary of the main challenges and corresponding research directions of all the discussed technologies.
-Finally, notice that the focus of this work was on IoT energy-sustainability aspects during the operation phase.
-However, a truly self-sustainable ecosystem must consider sustainability aspects along the entire product lifecycle, i.e., planning, manufacturing, deployment, operation (including the target use case), maintenance, and disposal.
-Therefore, the natural progression of our work is to expand in this direction.
+Table~\ref{challengeTable} compiles a summary of the main challenges and corresponding research directions of all the discussed technologies, while Table~\ref{challengeTable2} does the same but from a system-level perspective instead of technology-wise.
+Observe that although the focus of this work was on IoT energy-sustainability aspects during the operation phase, a truly self-sustainable ecosystem must consider sustainability aspects along the entire product lifecycle, i.e., planning, manufacturing, deployment, operation (including the target use case), maintenance, and disposal.
+The natural progression of our work is to expand in this direction.